 Computational model of cell cell interaction in bone remodelling

-Müller, Felix Johannes and Haack, Fiete and Koester, Till and Uhrmacher, Adelinde M. (2024) Computational model of cell cell interaction in bone remodelling.
+Müller, Felix Johannes and Haack, Fiete and Köster, Till and Uhrmacher, Adelinde M. (2024) Computational model of cell cell interaction in bone remodelling.
 In: ELAINE 2024, 20-22 Mar 2024, Rostock, Germany.
 Poster.
-(In Press)

 Full text not available from this repository.